mclaughlinryan/Library-Management-System/README.md

 #### Setup

 The program uses Java Database Connectivity to connect to a MySQL database containing the book information.
 The book data is in the `books.csv` file in the `resources` folder which can be imported into a MySQL server for hosting the database.
-Once imported, the Java program can be run to connect to the server and retrieve the book data.
+Once imported, the Java program can connect to the server to retrieve the book data.